Rdxsingh7/AirDrop-Projects/README.md

 # AirDrop-Projects
-All project who are gong to announce airdrop
+All project which are gong to announce airdrop